-The Authority released its strategic plan, the Resilience Action Plan, in October of 2019, including the new short and long-term performance indicators listed below.
-As these performance measures are new, work to achieve them is now underway.
+The Authority released its strategic plan, the Resilience Action Plan, in October of 2019, including the new key performance indicators listed below.
+As these performance measures our new, much of the work to achieve them has yet to begin.

 - 1. Increase in the number and percentage of affordable rental units.
 The Authority continues to work to develop and implement strategies to expand residential affordability in Battery Park City.
-In July of 2020, the Authority announced the preservation of rental protection for approximately 600 residential units in Gateway Plaza, benefiting hundreds of longtime Battery Park City residents.
-Through June 30, 2030, rent increases for these residents' apartments will be limited to 2.5% per year, providing tenants with predictable housing costs and preventing steep year-over-year increases.
-No apartments in this complex otherwise would have had rent protection starting in July 2020. - 2.
+In FY2021, the Authority neared completion of a deal to preserve 70 units of affordable housing at Tribeca Pointe through 2069, which otherwise would have expired by 2029. - 2.
 Extended mean expiration date of affordable units

-The Authority continues to work to develop and implement strategies to extend the term of affordable residential units in Battery Park City.
-As mentioned above, the Authority ensured the preservation of rental protections at Gateway Plaza for ten more years to 2030. - 3.
-Increased diversity in business / non-profit typologies while reducing commercial vacancy rate
+Building on the Authority's agreement in FY2020 to preserve rent protection for approximately 600 residential units in Gateway Plaza through 2030, the Authority continued its active negotiations to extend the term of affordable residential units in Battery Park City.
+As noted above, in FY2021 the Authority approached completion of a deal to extend the expiration date of 70 affordable units at Tribeca Pointe for an additional 40 years.

+3. Increased diversity in business / non-profit typologies while reducing commercial vacancy rate

-A retail analysis began as planned for FY2020 but was significantly disrupted by the COVID-19 pandemic.
-Furthermore, Battery Park City's commercial landscape writ large was significantly impacted by the pandemic, causing a cessation of operations by storefronts, restaurants, and other commercial establishments, and a decreased absorption in office space tenancy.
+Battery Park City's commercial landscape continues to be impacted significantly by the COVID-19 pandemic, causing a cessation of operations by storefronts, restaurants, and other commercial establishments.
 As these conditions are still in flux, it is yet unclear the extent to which these closures are temporary.
-This work will continue in the coming year. - 4.
-Zero pedestrian or cycling fatalities
+The retail analysis planned as part of the 2019 Resilience Action Plan is not yet underway, though the Authority is investigating engaging a real estate consultant in FY2022 to survey the retail landscape and provide recommendations as the community continues to recover from the pandemic.